Awesome

 binary (file size, memory consumption, etc.), this allows some additional checks such as TLS compression.

 To compile your own OpenSSL version, you'll probably need to install the OpenSSL build dependencies.
 The commands below can be used to do this on Debian.
-If you don't have them already, you will need to enable the deb-src

-apt-get install build-essential git zlib1g-dev
+apt install git zlib1g-dev make gcc

 Then run